pachyderm/docs-content/latest/integrate/vs-code.md

     }
     ```

-Now all files with the `.pipeline.yaml` extension will have access to intellisense.
+Now all files with the `.pipeline.yaml` extension will have access to auto-completion.